 In WHMCS 8.0 and later, this includes Mailgun, SendGrid, SparkPost, and SMTP with or without Google.
 WHMCS 8.6 added support for Microsoft services.
 For more information, see:

-First, navigate to Configuration > System Settings > General Settings > Mail.
+1. Go to the Mail tab at Configuration > System Settings > General Settings.

-In the new window, specify the SMTP settings that you got from your hosting or email provider.
-Pay special attention to the SMTP Port and SMTP SSL Type settings.
-Incorrect settings will prevent mail from sending in WHMCS.
+3. In the new window, specify the SMTP settings that you got from your hosting or email provider.

-Once you see a success message, click Save Changes.
-WHMCS will now use SMTP to send mail.
+5. When you see a success message, click Save Changes.

 To create an SMTP email account using the cPanel control panel:

 1. Log in to your cPanel account.

 2. Go to Home >> Email >> Email Accounts.

 3. Click Create.

 4. Enter the desired configuration for the new email account.